SAP-samples/fiori-tools-samples/app-with-tutorials/cap/fiori-elements-incident-management/README.md

 ## Download and Installation

 1. After cloning the repository, open `fiori-elements-incidents-management` folder as the root of the workspace
-2. At the root of the workspace, type `npm install` at the terminal
+2. At the root of the workspace, type `npm install` in the terminal
 3. Click on "SAP Fiori" on the left activiity bar
 4. Right click on the project and select `Preview Application`